 Other conditions that can benefit from probiotics include:

-Research in this area is still new, but probiotics from different groups (Lactobacillus, Bifidobacterium, etc.) appear to serve different purposes, Lybbert said.
+Research in this area is still new, but probiotics from different groups (Lactobacillus, Bifidobacterium, etc.) appear to serve different purposes.
 Some, for example, may aid in the production of serotonin — the happy hormone.
 Others serve as antioxidants, help our bodies absorb nutrition and even fight tooth decay.

 Who should try probiotics?